Phoenixyz99/PhaseFunctionAnalysis/README.md

  - How does this rate of diffusion or pattern of diffusion change when a low or high density section of the volume is present?
  - How does this diffusion change based on the geometry of a nearby surface?
  - Is there a way to approximate multiple scattering based off of how bounces become diffuse?
- - Does an approximation exist for a multiple-scattering volume that also acts as a heterogenous medium (including emission, absorption, etc)?
+ - Does an approximation exist for a multiple-scattering volume that also acts as a heterogenous media (including emission, absorption, etc)?
  - How can phase functions be modified to become more efficient to use with a Monte-Carlo path tracer?
  - Is the index of refraction of an atmospheric medium important for the visual quality of a planetary atmosphere (using a rayleigh phase function accounting for this medium IOR)?